Big Election Year for Everett: What You Need to Know

 Who Is Running for Mayor?

-Incumbent Mayor Cassie Franklin is seeking re-election for a 3rd term.
-Learn more.
+Incumbent Mayor Cassie Franklin is seeking re-election for a 3rd term Learn more.

-Scott Murphy is also running.
-Learn more.
+Scott Murphy is also seeking to represent the city as mayor Learn more.

 District 2 Race